-When importing KPI and Initiative values, the default option is Simple Import.
+When importing KPI and Initiative values, the fastest option is Simple Import.

 Simple import is by far the easiest option and is great when you have data that's already in a supported format.
+With just a couple clicks you can import data and be on your way.

 Your spreadsheet can have dates in either the header row or in a column, and there are example files that you can download to show you exactly what the app is looking for.